programmer90000/ai-templates/general-template-1.md

 \<style-of-desired-output\>
 The output should be as long as needed to properly and completely explain the answer.
 Use code blocks and tables
 \</style-of-desired-output>

+\<before-answering\>
+Before answering this prompt, think about the answer.
+The thinking should be displayed as part of the answer.
+To do this, write the heading `Thinking`.
+Under this header, write everything you are doing to think about the answer.
+Write down which information is missing which could help you produce a better answer.
+Spend as long as necessary to think about the answer.
+Grade each possible response you could give between 1-10.
+After this, choose the best response.
+Write the heading `Answer` and give the complete answer
+\</before-answering\>